-It conducts investigations prior to the issuance of work permits.
-It conducts unannounced workplace inspections and checks that workers that need to have a work permit do actually have one.
+It conducts investigations prior to the issuance of work permits, work authorizations and single permits.
+It conducts unannounced workplace inspections and checks that workers who need to have a work permit or a single permit do actually have one.
 The Inspection régionale de l'Emploi also notifies employees and employers of their rights and obligations and ensures that the legal provisions are being respected.

 The means at the Inspection régionale de l'Emploi's disposal